jungheejung/visualsnow/README.md

 1. please navigate to `/code/utils`
 2. make edits in `generate_counterbalance.py`
 3. run `python generate_counterbalance.py`, which creates a `counterbalance_sequences.tsv`. [ link ](https://github.com/jungheejung/visualsnow/blob/main/design/counterbalance_sequences.tsv)
 4. This sequeqnce file `.tsv` is essential for providing the correct instruction image for each run.

+## Visuals during anatomical scans
+The whole visual snow protocol can be relatively boring, since the participant is staring at a fixation for 64 minues.
+We can afford to present some background visuals during the anatomical scans.
+Participants can rest and close their eyes, or they can watch the video on screen.
+We use this video provided by the naturalistic imaging lab [https://www.headspacestudios.org/inscapes](https://www.headspacestudios.org/inscapes)
+It is a 7-min video, and you can play on repeat during T1 and T2 scans.